saurabhp75/saurabhp75.github.io/_notes/kotlin.md

       }
 ```

+### Let function
+- `let` scopes a variable to the lambda provided and makes the keyword `it`.
+- Passes the receiver to the lambda you provide.
+- Returns the last line of the lambda (the lambda result).

+### Also function
+- `also` function works very similarly to the `let` function.
+- Just like let, `also` passes the receiver you call it on as an argument to a lambda you provide.
+- But also returns the receiver, rather than the result of the lambda.
+- Since also returns the receiver instead of the result of the lambda, you can continue to chain additional function calls on to the original receiver.

+### Let vs apply
+- `let` passes the receiver to the lambda you provide, but `apply` passes nothing.
+- `apply` returns the current receiver once the anonymous function completes. `let`, on the other hand, returns the last line of the lambda (the lambda result).

 ### With function
 - `with` is a variant of run.
 It behaves identically, but it uses a different calling convention.
 - With requires its argument to be accepted as the first parameter rather than calling the standard function on a receiver type.